b13/t3ext-environment/README.md

 --------------------------------
 You can check the environment with the following TypoScript condition.

 	# disable tracking for preview machine
 	[globalString = IENV:TYPO3_CONTEXT = Integration/Preview]
 		page.20 >
 	[GLOBAL]

-With TYPO3 6.2, you can use the newly defined "context" and "contextMatch" TypoScript conditions.
+With TYPO3 CMS 6.2, you can use the newly defined "context" and "contextMatch" TypoScript conditions.

 Environment-dependent email redirection